St Giles' Cathedral: Early years

-The foundation of St Giles' is usually dated to 1124 and attributed to David I The parish was likely detached from the older parish of St Cuthbert's.
+The foundation of St Giles' is usually dated to 1124 and attributed to David I. The parish was likely detached from the older parish of St Cuthbert's.
 David raised Edinburgh to the status of a burgh and, during his reign, the church and its lands (St Giles' Grange) are first attested, being in the possession of monks of the Order of Saint Lazarus.
 Remnants of the destroyed Romanesque church display similarities to the church at Dalmeny, which was built between 1140 and 1166.
 St Giles' was consecrated by David de Bernham, Bishop of St Andrews on 6 October 1243.
 As St Giles' is attested almost a century earlier, this was likely a re-consecration to correct the loss of any record of the original consecration.

 In 1322 during the First Scottish War of Independence, troops of Edward II of England despoiled Holyrood Abbey and may have attacked St Giles' as well.
 Jean Froissart records that, in 1384, Scottish knights and barons met secretly with French envoys in St Giles' and, against the wishes of Robert II, planned a raid into the northern counties of England.
 Though the raid was a success, Richard II of England took retribution on the Scottish borders and Edinburgh in August 1385 and St Giles' was burned.
 The scorch marks were reportedly still visible on the pillars of the crossing in the 19th century.

 At some point in the 14th century, the 12th century Romanesque St Giles' was replaced by the current Gothic church.
 At least the crossing and nave had been built by 1387 as, in that year, Provost Andrew Yichtson and Adam Forrester of Nether Liberton commissioned John Skuyer, John Primrose, and John of Scone to add five chapels to the south side of the nave.

 In the 1370s, the Lazarite friars supported the King of England and St Giles' reverted to the Scottish crown.
 In 1393, Robert III granted St Giles' to Scone Abbey in compensation for the expenses incurred by the abbey in 1390 during the King's coronation and the funeral of his father.
 Subsequent records show clerical appointments at St Giles' were made by the monarch, suggesting the church reverted to the crown soon afterwards.

+In 1416, a pair of white stork nested on top of the building.